OverTheWireOrg/OverTheWire-website/information/donate.md

 Donating
 ========

-We gladly accept donations to keep our infrastructure running!
+We gladly accept donations to keep our infrastructure running!<br>
-We prefer receiving monthly donations via Patreon, since this allows us to give perks to sponsors.
+We prefer receiving monthly donations via Patreon, since this allows us to give perks to sponsors.<br>
 However, PayPal donations are also an option.

 <div class="donations-container">